 The main responsibilities of the General Directorate of Naval Shipyards are to manage and coordinate the technical and administrative activities of the shipyards, to carry out activities necessary for the nationalization of foreign materials / systems which are inconvenient to supply yet critical for shipyard level maintenance and repair.
 Furthermore, they are to fulfil the responsibility of carrying out studies for the localization of the materials used in the maintenance, repair and modernization processes.

 Three shipyards work under the General Directorate of Shipyards in Ankara:

 - Izmir Naval Shipyard Commandership

-Izmir Naval Shipyard Commandership was established in 1955, in Izmir in order to meet the needs of the Turkish Navy.
-In 1963, with the increase of its capacity, it has been named Izmir Repair Support Command.
-In 1989, with the addition of modern workshops and facilities, Izmir Shipyard Command continued its activities.
-Finally, in 1999, with the addition of Alaybey Shipyard, shipyard capacity was increased and improvements were made.
-Today the shipyard’s mission is to provide maintenance / repair of coastal units weapons, sensors and communication systems and surface warships and marine vessels and their approximately 710 systems.
+Izmir Naval Shipyard Commandership was established in 1955 in Izmir in order to meet the demands of the Turkish Navy.
+In 1963, with the expansion of its capacity, it has been renamed as Izmir Repair Support Command.
+In 1989, with the addition of modern workshops and facilities, Izmir Shipyard Command pursued its activities.
+Finally, in 1999, with the addition of Alaybey Shipyard, the shipyard capacity was increased and improved at a considerable level.
+Today, the shipyard’s mission is to provide maintenance and to do repair of coastal units’ weapons, sensors and communication systems besides surface warships and marine vessels and their approximately 710 systems.

-Additionally, the most important duty of the shipyards is to maintain Turkish NAVY warships at the highest level of readiness on the world seas 7 days 24 hours basis.
+Additionally, the most important mission of the shipyards is to maintain Turkish NAVY warships at the highest level of readiness on the world seas on 7/24 basis.